 You will not only learn a lot about the people over there, but also about yourself.
 For instance, I now have a much better idea of what I would like to do in the future, and this experience has really increased my passion for Spanish.Denise van Wanrooij about her exchange at the University of Valencia

 The UvA also has agreements with partner universities outside of Europe.
-These destinations (and the admission procedures) are coordinated via the Global Exchange Programme.
+These destinations are coordinated via the Global Exchange Programme.
 You will find all associated information there.

-Did you know that as a Faculty of Humanities student, you can also apply for a grant if you are going abroad without and exchange agreement?
+Did you know that as a Faculty of Humanities student, you can also apply for a grant if you are going abroad, other than the Erasmus grant?
 The Horizon fund has been set up specifically for students who have not yet received a grant from the European Union, but who do wish to study abroad, do research, visit a conference or take part in a study trip.

 In order to familiarise yourself with the options both inside and outside of Europe, please read the general step-by-step guide concerning studying abroad carefully.

 - Read this website carefully, and check out the Digital World Map in order to familiarise yourself with the destinations that have caught your eye.

 - Check out the websites of host universities as well as funding institutions such as Erasmus+ (for exchanges within Europe).

 - Attend the UvA Study Abroad Fair and other informative events and workshops (check out the events calendar).

 - Contact (international) exchange students about their experiences abroad.
 Request contact details at the International Office Humanities and Erasmus Student Network Amsterdam (ESN).